prsai/ibotg/README.md

 <contact|channel>`".
 This only works if you use the forked version of
 telegram-cli as said above.

-    !chcon <ircnick> <telegram_name> <username>
+    !chcon <ircnick> <telegram_name> [username|-]

 For the contact refered by ircnick, change the telegram_name and username/alias.
+If you omit the username it will be set to empty, if you set "-" it will be left unchanged with the previous value that already had.
-This is usefull when some contact changes its name in Telegram, it will be shown in ibotg as unknown until you set the new name with chcon, similarly the username/alias affects the conversion from
-@username to ~irnick~ forms.
+This is usefull when some contact changes its name in Telegram, it will be shown in ibotg as unknown until you set the new name with chcon, similarly the username/alias affects the conversion from @username to ~irnick~ forms.
 You must update the contact list file with the new telegram_name and/or username of the contact as well because the changes made with chcon will not be persistent if ibotg is restarted.

     !list